Dave's Travel Pages

 A few travel tips for visiting the Greek island of Andros:

-• For hotels in Andros, I recommend using Booking.
+• For accommodation options in Andros, take a look at my guide on where to stay in Andros.
 The best areas to look at where to stay include Batsi, Chora, Agios Petros, and Korthi.
-If you are traveling to Andros in the the busiest months of summer, I advise reserving places to stay in Andros a month or so in advance.
+If you are traveling to Andros in the the busiest months of summer, I advise booking hotels and places to stay in Andros a month or so in advance.

 • The easiest way to get hold of ferry tickets in Greece is by using Ferryhopper.
 Although I think it's better to book your Milos to Andros ferry tickets in advance, especially during the height of the tourist season.